By Dan Marshall on Jan 14, 2022 12:56:12 PM

 GOOD

 I just liked the angle of this cement plant so I snapped the photo.
 So much going on behind the scenes in this one picture.
-To me, this snapshot represents the good in material handling...the possibility of Clean, Safe, and Productive operations
+To me, this snapshot represents the good in material handling...the possibility of Clean, Safe, and Productive operations.

 BAD

 This is bad!
 This company wanted to protect workers from falling objects (that part is good).
 The transfer point above this photo was spilling and dropping material all over the place.
 The company installed nets to catch the "stuff."
 It worked, the nets did protect workers from falling objects.
 However, the net acted like a sieve, allowing the smaller material to get through.
 The workers were safe from the initial hazard, but now they had a mess and safety hazard (slips, trips, falls, and backbreaking labor) to clean up.
 Not to mention the time and money now wasted on manual, repetitive labor.
-A better solution would have been to properly fix the transfer point above with enclosures, adequate sealing systems, and belt cleaners.
+A better solution would have been to properly fix the transfer point above with enclosures, adequate , and .
 If you prevent spillage from spilling, you don't have to catch it...or clean it up.

 UGLY